 Soil erosion is another big problem in North Texas.
 In areas with sandy soils, like parts of Dallas County, too much water can wash away soil, leaving your foundation without support.
 This can also happen in clay soils on sloped land, where water drains quickly, taking soil with it.

-Soil Type | Characteristics | Potential Foundation Issues | Preventative Measures |
+Soil Type Characteristics, Potential Foundation Issues, Preventative Measures

-Expansive Clays | Swells when wet, shrinks when dry | Cracks, uneven floors, sticking doors/windows | Maintain consistent moisture levels, use soil amendments |
+- Expansive Clays: Swells when wet, shrinks when dry, can cause cracks, uneven floors, sticking doors/windows.
+Maintain consistent moisture levels.
+Use soil amendments.

-Sandy Soils | Drain quickly, low moisture retention | Lack of support, foundation settlement | Ensure proper drainage, use additional support methods |
+- Sandy Soils: Drains quickly, low moisture retention, lack of support, foundation settlement.
+Ensure proper drainage, use additional support methods.

-Loamy Soils | Balanced mix of sand, silt, and clay | Generally stable, but may be affected by extreme conditions | Maintain proper drainage, conduct regular inspections |
+- Loamy Soils Balanced mix of sand, silt, and clay.
+Generally stable, but may be affected by extreme conditions.
+Maintain proper drainage, conduct regular inspections.

 Addressing Soil-Related Foundation Issues